ReFiManager/ReFiManager/README.md

 # ReFiManager - REST File Manager

-Javascript file manager wokrs as RESTfull client.
+Javascript file manager works as RESTfull client.

+**Warning: This brach is work in progress**